 - If you are using a USB 3.0 enclosure, try using a USB 2.0 cable (yes, it will work!).
 USB 3.0 devices are backwards compatible to USB 2.0, but they don't always play well with the older USB device drivers that are embedded within your Mac's firmware.
 Using a USB 2.0 cable elicits different behavior from the enclosure that often works around compatibility problems that are only exposed when using the Mac's firmware USB drivers.
 Here are some pictures that show what the ends of USB 2.0 and USB 3.0 cables look like:

 Reset the Mac's Parameter RAM

 Lastly, try resetting your Mac's parameter RAM.
 PRAM maintains settings related to starting up your Mac, and it's possible that invalid settings are interfering with your Mac's discovery of the external enclosure.
-To reset your PRAM:
+To reset your PRAM on an Intel Mac:

 - Hold down Command+Option+P+R on startup

 - Hold down those keys until you hear the second startup chime.